 That wasn’t the extent of Rand’s criminal behaviors.
 In 1981, seven-year-old Holly Hughes went missing and was never seen again.
 In 2004, Rand was convicted of her kidnapping.
 Investigators believe he’s also responsible for other missing persons including Alice Pereia (disappeared in 1972); Tiahease Jackson (disappeared in 1983); and Henry Gafforio (disappeared in 1984); as well as a handful of others.
 All of the missing persons potentially linked to Rand were from the Staten Island area except for one, Audrey Nerenberg (disappeared in 1977).
 Reports state that while in prison, Rand bragged about his murders to fellow inmates, comparing himself to notorious serial killer Ted Bundy.

-The only connection that police had between Ethel and Rand was the close proximity from where she was last seen and heard to when he was camp was stationed.
+The only connection that police had between Ethel and Rand was the close proximity from where she was last seen and heard to where he was stationed.
 There is no evidence that he is directly linked to Ethel’s disappearance, but he is still a person of interest.

-Ethel stood 5’4″ – 5’6″ tall and weighed approximately 156 – 165 pounds.
-She’s described as having black hair and dark brown eyes.
+Ethel Louise Atwell stood 5 feet 4 inches to 5 feet 6 inches tall and weighed approximately 156 – 165 pounds.
+She’s described as having black/dark brown hair and dark brown eyes.
 She was last seen wearing a long blue coat with black shoes, one of which was recovered at the scene.
 She wore dentures.
 There isn’t any information regarding whether or not she had any unique or distinguishing marks on her body.

 The two female employees who partially witnessed the attack on Ethel provided information to police for a sketch of the perpetrator.
 However, they did say that it was dark and the street lights weren’t on, so it was difficult for them to get a good look at the man responsible for their friend’s disappearance.